phpbb/documentation/development/extensions/modification_to_extension.rst

 Important new files
 -------------------

-There is a new file, your extension needs, in order to be recognized by the system.
-It's called ``composer.json``: it specifies the requirements of your extension aswell as some author information.
+There is a new file your extension needs in order to be recognized by the system.
+It's called ``composer.json``: it specifies the requirements of your extension as well as some author information.
 The layout is a simple json array, the keys should really explain enough.